- Judy Garland’s diet made her GAIN weight

 - Over 30 million American’s make this same mistake

-- Learn from Judy Garland’s diet & lose weight naturally
+- Judy Garland’s diet highlights WHY a rainbow of nutrients helps you lose weight naturally

 The Wizard of Oz is one of the first movies I remember watching.

 I loved Dorothy and all the brainy, big-hearted and courageous characters she met along the way.

 Sitting on a sofa in the safety of our family room I went along for the bumpy ride, from Munchkinland to the Emerald City… by following the yellow brick road.

 And I was just as scared as Dorothy was, of the Wicked Witch of the West.

 Sadly, Judy Garland’s real life was also full of ups and downs.